State officials announced the grant today in the newest wave of funding to strengthen the nation's fire response system.

 Kennedy said the grants will play a vital role the assurance of safety for both communities.

 "By helping the fire department purchase needed new equipment, we're guaranteeing the resources to do their job effectively and keep our communities safe," he said in a statement.
-"We owe the brave men and women of the fire department an immense debt for their extraordinary service."

 This award is part of the U.S. Department of Homeland Security's Assistance to Firefighters Grant Program to strengthen the preparedness of first responders across the country to deal with fires and other emergencies.